-Please note: Branch is most likely called master here unless you've changed it or are working in another branch on GitHub.
+Please note: Branch is most likely called master here.
+Unless you changed it or are working in a different branch on GitHub.

 git pull gitHub master

-If your repository is private, you will be asked for your GitHub username and GitHub password and not your passphrase.
+... you'll be asked for your GitHub username and GitHub password - not your passphrase.

 Congratulations!
 The last step is to activate your WordPress theme.
 But why leave the comfort of your terminal?
 RAIDBOXES already has WordPress CLI installed.
 With a few lines of code, you save yourself the hassle of clicking around in the WordPress UI.